Voldrix/Tellor/README.md

 mysql / mariadb

 ### Setup
-Clone repo into web directory\
+- Clone repo into web directory
-Open `setup-db.sh` and set DB user options.
-Can be new user\
+- _(optional)_ Open `setup-db.sh` and set DB user options.
+Can be new user
-Run `./setup-db.sh` as root to create database\
+- _(optional)_ Copy DB creds into `api.php` line 6
-Copy DB creds into `api.php` line 6
+- Run `./setup-db.sh` as root to create database

-There are default credentials, so steps 2 and 4 are optional
+There are default credentials, so steps 2 and 3 are optional

 ### Import / Export